TCP Prague Fall-back on Detection of a Classic ECN AQM: Evaluation

 \section{Evaluation}

-A large number of evaluation results are available online\footnote{ via the Evaluations section of the L4S landing page at \url{https://riteproject.eu/dctth/\#eval}.}, with more being added continually.
+A large number of evaluation results are available online\footnote{ At \href{https://l4s.net/ecn-fbk/}{l4s.net/ecn-fbk/} or via the Evaluations section of the L4S landing page at \href{https://riteproject.eu/dctth/\#eval}{riteproject.eu/dctth/\#eval}.}, with more being added continually.
 This section gives a brief summary of the results so far.
 It solely evaluates the passive detection algorithm, and none of the tests yet exercise detection of self-limiting or idling.